17β-Hydroxysteroid dehydrogenase III deficiency: Genetics

 17β-Hydroxysteroid dehydrogenase III deficiency is caused by mutations found in the 17β-HSD III (17BHSD3) gene.17β-HSD III deficiency is an autosomal recessive disorder.

-Biochemistry
+Mechanism

 Androstenedione is produced in the testis, as well as the adrenal cortex.
 Androstenedione is created from dehydroepiandrosterone (DHEA) or 17-hydroxyprogesterone.

-A deficiency in the HSD17B3 gene is characterized biochemically by decreased levels of testosterone and increased levels of androstenedione as a result of the defect in conversion of androstenedione into testosterone.
+A deficiency in the HSD17B3 gene is characterized biochemically by decreased levels of testosterone which results in the insufficient formation of dihydrotestosterone during fetal development.
+During the expected time of puberty, there is an increase in plasma luteinizing hormone and, consequently, in the testicular secretion of androstenedione.
 This leads to a clinically important higher ratio of androstenedione to testosterone.

 Diagnosis

 In terms of the diagnosis of 17β-hydroxysteroid dehydrogenase III deficiency the following should be taken into account: